Funcom Details ‘Conan Exiles’ Changes Headed Into Phase 2 And The Frozen North Update

 Loot Changes

 How Conan Exiles handles loot has been changed to go along with changes to some of the creatures in the game.
-Lower level creatures will provide less resources than before while more difficult creatures will give more when harvested.
+Lower level creatures will provide fewer resources than before while more difficult creatures will give more when harvested.

 Loot from humans has been redone as well.
 Armor and weapons will drop more often, but players will need the crafting knowledge to repair those items.